 - Protects your business’s reputation

 In email marketing, reputation is extremely important.
 The main reason subdomains are important to use in email marketing is that they hold separate reputations from their parent domains.
 This means if your email subdomain gets marked as spam or is blacklisted, your whole domain is not compromised.
 Using a subdomain can mitigate some of the negative consequences of being blacklisted.
 Not all your emails would be blocked by your email marketing platforms from being sent, just the ones from that specific subdomain.

 - Separates your subdomain from your parent domain within email marketing platforms

 Plus, you can better track the success of your teams using email subdomains.
 Let’s say that you have a business with two different mailing list manager teams: one handles transactional emails and the other handles marketing and promotional emails.
 Engagement and click-through rates are usually higher on transactional emails than marketing emails.
 Using subdomains for these two mailing list manager teams will allow you to see different analytics reports for each subdomain within your email marketing platform.
 This means you will be able to see the actual engagement rates for just your transactional email team and marketing email team.
 These details will make it easier to better run your company.

-If your email reputation starts to shift in one of your subdomains, you can more easily identity the root cause of the problem.
-In this scenario, you have less emails to shift through in a specific subdomain than if all your emails were sent out from a parent domain.
-This can give you a lot more insight on what you are doing wrong so you pinpoint any issues in your email marketing strategy and fix them.
+If your email reputation starts to shift in one of your subdomains, you can more easily identify the root cause of the problem.
+In this scenario, you have fewer emails to shift through in a specific subdomain than if all your emails were sent out from a parent domain.
+This can give you a lot more insight into what you are doing wrong so you pinpoint any issues in your email marketing strategy and fix them.
 The faster you address any issues, the faster you can optimize your strategy, improve your domain email reputation and create real business impact.